-Many muscle warriors have that Rambo forearm fetish.
-People want to walk around with massive forearms because the muscle is considered a symbol of masculinity and is frequently in the viewing range of humanoids around you.
-Big forearms are a way of saying: ”I lift.” without relying on metrosexual antics such as tank tops and wife beater shirts, which are often part of the narcissist’s wardrobe anyway.
+Many muscle constructors want to walk around with massive Rambo approved forearms because the muscle is considered a symbol of masculinity and is frequently in the viewing range of the humanoids around you.
+Big forearms are a way of saying ”I lift.” without relying on metrosexual antics such as tank tops and wife beater shirts.

 Method A: Do Nothing

-As a little kid I spent a lot of time kicking a ball.
-One time, due to a reason I cannot recall, the boys around me on the playing field started measuring their muscles.
-There was one guy, a year or two older than the rest, who flexed his right forearm to showcase its size.
-It was massive.
-I wasn’t old enough to realize what was the true force behind this asymmetry, but years later I understood that the guy’s forearm size was a result of chronic masturbation fueled by Playboy.
+As kids, we used to measure our muscles very often.
+There was a boy, a year or two older than the rest, who had a massive right forearm that he used to flex very often to showcase its size.
+I wasn’t old enough to realize what was the true force behind this asymmetry, but years later I finally got it – the guy’s forearm size was the result of chronic masturbation fueled by Playboy.

-It is indeed true that many people get big forearms through daily activities and without specific workout regimes.
-This is usually the case for individuals who do physical jobs requiring manual assembling and stuff.
-Even with all the modern equipment out there, having a strong grip is very important when you are involved in similar fields.
+Many men get big forearms through daily activities and without specific workout regimes.
+This is usually the case for individuals who do physical jobs.
+Even with all the modern equipment out there, a strong grip is very important when you are doing manual labor.
 Consequently, some people develop large forearms without even lifting.
-However, this is only true for people who have favorable muscle building genetics.
+However, this is the case only for individuals with favorable genetics for building muscle.

-I learned the hard way that sometimes in life being direct can deprive you of success.
-One time when I was in high school I decided to ask out a girl that I didn’t even know but liked her for some weird reason.
+I learned the hard way that sometimes being direct can deprive you of success in the fastest possible way.
+In high school, I decided to ask out a girl that I didn’t even know but liked.
 One day I just went to her and dropped the question.
-She said no and ran away with her frog legs, which I couldn’t identify at the time – I was too blinded by false teenage ”love”.
-Since I refused to accept that the rejection was due to my exceptional features, I can only blame the in your face/out of nowhere approach.
+She said no and ran away.
+The girl obviously didn’t like me, but my approach did not help my case either.

-In some situations directness scares people away and you end up losing the battle for good or for bad, while indirect sleazy fuckers achieve their goals.
+In some situations, directness scares people away, and you end up losing the battle while indirect sleazy fuckers achieve their goals.

 The same can be said about forearm training.
 Weird, right?

-If you are doing a lot of upper body exercises, your forearms will be working plenty.
-Movements such as deadlifts (no straps), pull-ups, curls, hammer curls, rope climbing, bench pressing and many more will murder your forearms even if you don’t want that to happen.
+If you are doing a lot of upper body exercises, your forearms will be working hard.
+Movements such as deadlifts (no straps), pull-ups, curls, hammer curls, rope climbing and bench pressing will hit your forearms even if you don’t want that to happen.

-There is no doubt that if you have favorable genetics, your forearms will grow a lot even if you don’t do direct isolation exercises.
-An ironic part of life is that most people with truly big forearms fall in this category.
+Somewhat ironically, the people with the freakiest forearms fall in this category.
 They have good genetics and just lift.
-At the same time, there are also many skinny boys in the gym who do secret forearm routines taken from overpriced e-books, get a pump, look in the mirror with a horny look and began to think it’s finally happening.
+Meanwhile, many skinny boys do secret forearm routines taken from overpriced e-books, get a pump, look in the mirror with a horny look and think that it’s finally happening.
 Well, it’s not.
-It was never meant to happen for you buddy.
+It was never meant to happen for you, buddy.

 Method C: Work On Your Forearms Only To Avoid An Imbalance

-There is also another option – doing forearm work only to avoid an imbalance or fix a specific weakness that may hinder your performance later on.
-This works too, although many bald fitness gurus wrongfully advise people to do all the correctional exercises in the world.
-Every day there’s a new article telling noobs how they need this or that movement to prevent a hypothetical imbalance that may never manifest outside of the sick heads of ”hypertrophy experts”.
+Another option is to work on your forearms minimally simply to avoid an imbalance or to fix a specific weakness that may hinder your performance.
+This works too although many bald fitness gurus wrongfully advise people to do too many correctional exercises without a legitimate reason.
+Every day there’s a new article telling noobs what’s the best way to do things.

 Method D: Obliterate Your Forearms With Exercises

-Finally, we arrive at the approach many forearm fanatics are known for.
-A popular example would be Bruce Lee who used to do daily forearm training and even built some unique training equipment.
-This self produced torture is the reason why Bruce Lee’s forearms were somewhat overdeveloped compared to the rest of his physique, which is considered skinny by modern standards.
+Finally, we arrive at the approach that many forearm fanatics are known for.
+A popular example would be Bruce Lee who used to train his forearms daily and even built unique training equipment specifically for the purpose.
+This self-produced torture is the reason why Bruce Lee’s forearms were overdeveloped compared to the rest of his physique.

-Still, I don’t think this is the best approach for most people, because if you don’t have the right genetics your forearms will not grow regardless of how much curls you do.
-You can make them really strong, resilient and durable, but size is a whole different game.
+Honestly, I don’t think that this is the best approach for most people because if you don’t have the right genetics, your forearms will not grow regardless of how much curls you do.
+You can make them really strong, resilient and durable, but size is a different game.
 Think of the incredible amount of people who destroy their calves only to get zero return on their investment.
-Meanwhile there are fatsos, spending years on the couch, who still have bigger lower legs.
+Meanwhile, there are fatsos who never lift and yet showcase huge lower legs.
 You have to pick your battles.

-Q: Can you give me a routine that will give me Rambo’s meaty forearms?
+Can you give me a routine that will produce Rambo’s meaty forearms?

 In general, you need only 2-3 exercises – one for the wrist extensors, one for the flexors and one for your grip.

-A: All muscle are stubborn and grow really hard.
-Most people never truly experience hypertrophy to be honest.
+All muscles are stubborn.
+Most naturals never experience otherworldly hypertrophy, to be honest.
 When it comes to forearms and calves it gets even worse.

-The forearms are built for a lot of endurance and have mostly slow twitch fibers, which are not keen to grow.
-When you couple that with short muscle bellies and long wrist tendons, you have a recipe for never growing forearms.
+The forearms are built for endurance and have mostly slow twitch fibers.
+This limits the potential for growth.
+When you couple that with short muscle bellies and long wrist tendons, you have a recipe for small forearms.
 In that case focusing solely on strength would be more beneficial for your mental state.